-Recommendation 1 - Colorado must increase its investment and ensure affordability of higher education.
-We cannot afford to be last.
+Colorado must increase its investment and ensure affordability of higher education.
+We must value higher education at the same level we value jobs, quality of life and economic vitality.
+We cannot afford to be among the last in the nation.

-We need to create a sustainable funding source for higher education, at a level to make Colorado competitive nationally and internationally, as we cannot afford to be last in the nation.
+We need to create a sustainable funding source for higher education, at a level to make Colorado competitive nationally and internationally, as we cannot afford to be among the last in the nation.
 We also need to invest in financial aid at a level that will allow any student who meets admission requirements to obtain a higher education degree or certificate.